 It is also believed that she was responsible for introducing the practice of “keening” in Ireland.
 Keening was a combinbation of singing, weeping and wailing to lament a death.
 It is said that this was first performed by the goddess as she mourned the death of her son Ruadán who had been slain.

-St. Brigid died on 1 February 525 and was buried in a tomb in the Abbey she founded in Kildare.
-Her remains were later moved to Downpatrick where she was laid to rest with Ireland’s other patron saints, St. Patrick and St. Columcille.
+St. Brigid died on 1 February 525 and this date is still celebrated as St. Brigid’s Day.
+She is buried in a tomb in the Abbey she founded in Kildare.
+Her remains were later moved to Downpatrick.
+There, she was laid to rest with Ireland’s other patron saints, St. Patrick and St. Columcille.

 St. Brigid’s Day Customs